NdoleStudio/hepilo/README.md

 - [ ] Create alternative to "Out of Milk" blog post
 - [ ] Edit Readme on Github
 - [ ] Create "How to Install" blog post
+- [ ] Add hepilo to made in cameroon list